Personal Injury Lawyers | San Antonio, Texas

 • Assaults

-Many of these events involve third-party liability entitling injured claimants to demand damages from negligent defendants and/or applicable insurance policies.
-For example, passengers with headaches that won’t go away after San Antonio truck accidents might demand financial compensation from commercial trucking insurance policies, truck drivers, and their employers.
-Importantly, this compensation may include all financial losses and physical suffering resulting from the accident injuries, including compensation for post-concussion symptoms and therapy.
+For example, passengers with headaches that won’t disappear after San Antonio truck accidents might demand financial compensation from commercial trucking insurance policies, truck drivers, and their employers.

 Demanding Damages for Post-Traumatic Headaches after a San Antonio Motor Vehicle Accident